Deepfake News Exposure

 What happens when you can no longer trust your own eyes?
 This project examines how the cognitive challenges of identifying deepfake news affects our sense of self and our vulnerability to further disinformation.

 I study the psychological and interpersonal processes within social media and online games, with a particular focus on how advances in AI reshape mediated interaction.
 My research also explores how the public makes sense of emerging technologies and their broader societal and political implications.
-Currently, my AI-related projects investigate AI-Mediated communication (AI-MC) and authenticity, AI and polarization, and AI and public opinion formation.
+Currently, my AI-related projects investigate AI-Mediated communication (AI-MC) and authenticity, AI and polarization, AI and public opinion formation, and AI divide and literacy.
 I serve as a Co-I at the AI.POLICI Lab, where I collaborate on research regarding AI and polarization.
 Additionally, I have a long-standing involvement with the Annenberg Game Lab, where I continue to collaborate on game-based research.

 My work has been published in leading peer-reviewed journals, such as Communication Research, Computers in Human Behavior, Journalism & Mass Communication Quarterly, Mass Communication & Society, Media Psychology, New Media & Society and Science Communication.
 A list of my publications is available at Google Scholar and ResearchGate.